 The site supervisor is the best judge of how well the intern handled responsibilities and developed professionally during the course of the business employment.
 In order for the site supervisor to make an accurate assessment he or she must have the feedback of the intern.
 The intern should communicate with the site supervisor on a continuous basis regarding the achievement of the internship objectives.

-This evaluation form provides a formal opportunity to assess the internship.
+The Site Supervisor Evaluation form provides a formal opportunity to assess the internship.
 It is the responsibility of the intern to present this form to his or her site supervisor at the end of the internship.
 Although it is not mandatory, it is desirable for the site supervisor to have an exit interview with the intern to review the evaluation and assess the internship experience.

-Student Evaluation
+Student Self-Evaluation

-- 1. Self-Evaluation The student intern will also evaluate his or her performance, assessing the overall performance as well as outlining strengths and weaknesses and thinking critically about necessary training to continue working in this field.
+The student intern will also evaluate his or her performance, assessing the overall performance as well as outlining strengths and weaknesses and thinking critically about necessary training to continue working in this field.
 Students will also be asked to consider their career plans, based upon the experience.
 This exercise is an opportune segue into preparing an updated resume.
-Student interns may discover hidden strengths and talents as a result of the internship that should be highlighted on their resumes. - 2.
-Supervisor Evaluation The student intern will also evaluate the experience with his or her supervisor.
+Student interns may discover hidden strengths and talents as a result of the internship that should be highlighted on their resumes.